U.S., Mexico delay trade text for more time to land U.S.-Canada deal

 WASHINGTON/MEXICO CITY (Reuters) - The United States and Mexico abruptly canceled plans to publish the text of their trade agreement on Friday to give Canada and the Trump administration more time to resolve their differences and save the North American Free Trade Agreement as a trilateral pact.

-Mexican Economy Minister Ildefonso Guajardo said the text was delayed due to a serious attempt by Ottawa and Washington to reach a deal.
+Mexican Economy Minister Ildefonso Guajardo said the text was delayed due to a “very serious” attempt by Ottawa and Washington to reach a deal.

 “In the next 48 hours we will know if we are going to get to a trilateral text or if we are going to have to put forward the text of the bilateral agreement,” Guajardo said in televised remarks to the Mexican Senate.